Nonsmooth frameworks for an extended Budyko model: The Equations of Motion

 We now make an argument for a very simple form of an equation for greenhouse gas evolution.
 In the Budyko and Sellers models \cite{ budyko2010effect,sellersglobal}, the parameter $A$ plays the important role of reradiation constant.
 The Earth absorbs shortwave radiation from the sun, and some of this is reradiated in the form of longwave radiation.
 The current value of $A$ is measured using satellite data to be approximately $202$ $W/m^2$ \cite{ graves1993new, tung2007topics}.

-However, throughout the span of millions of years $A$ is not constant, as the amount of heat reradiated to space depends crucially on greenhouse gases, especially carbon dioxide.
-In fact, it was posited in \cite{caldeira1992susceptibility} that $A$ behaves like a function of the logarithm of atmospheric carbon dioxide, measured in parts per million.
-Intuitively, adding carbon dioxide to the atmosphere decreases its emissivity, allowing less energy to escape into space.
+However, throughout the span of millions of years the longwave radiation parameter $A$ is not constant, as the amount of heat reradiated to space depends crucially on greenhouse gases, especially carbon dioxide. {This relationship is highly complex, but there have been some attempts at creating simplified models.
+One example comes from \cite{caldeira1992susceptibility}, where $A$ was expressed as a polynomial expansion in the logarithm of atmospheric carbon dioxide for CO$_2$ near modern values measured in parts per million.
+Such an expansion is unlikely to directly apply over the time period associated with entrance into and exit from Snowball Earth, where carbon dioxide would have varied over many orders of magnitude.
+Following \cite{abbot2011} (see also Figure \ref{fig11}), we choose to vary $A$ as a proxy for CO$_2$ rather than attempting to build a model for their direct relationship.} Intuitively, adding carbon dioxide to the atmosphere decreases its emissivity, allowing less energy to escape into space.
 Therefore, outgoing longwave radiation should vary inversely with CO$_2$.

 Since the land masses were concentrated in middle and low latitudes prior to the global glaciation period, Kirschvink postulated that the stage was set for an ice-covered Earth.
-Then \lq On a snowball Earth, volcanoes would continue to pump CO$_2$ into the atmosphere (and ocean), but the sinks for CO2 – silicate weathering and photosynthesis would be largely eliminated \rq \cite{ hoffmanschrag2002terranova, kirschvink1992protero}.
+Then \lq On a snowball Earth, volcanoes would continue to pump CO$_2$ into the atmosphere (and ocean), but the sinks for CO2 – silicate weathering and photosynthesis would be largely eliminated\rq \cite{ hoffmanschrag2002terranova, kirschvink1992protero}.
 In more recent work, Hogg \cite{hogg} put forth an elementary model for the evolution of greenhouse gases consistent with Kirschvink's theory.
 In short, he argued that the main sources for atmospheric CO$_2$ were due to an averaged volcanism rate and ocean outgassing.
 The main carbon dioxide sink was said to be due to the weathering of silicate rocks.
 For our purposes, it will be enough to work with volcanism and weathering.
 Let $V$ denote the rate of volcanism and $W$ the weathering rate, where the latter is assumed to depend on the location of the iceline, or more specifically the amount of available land or rock to be weathered.
 Putting this together with the assumption that the reradiation variable $A$ varies inversely with CO$_2$ gives

 where $\delta>0$ and $\eta_c=\frac{V}{W}$, the ratio of volcanism to weathering.
 Let $g(A,\eta):=\delta (\eta -\eta_c)$.